-About 9 out of 10 affected people recover from the illness within one week.
-In rarer cases, complications can occur including dehydration, relapses over weeks, irritable bowel syndrome, arthritis or acute paralysis (Gullian Barre syndrome).
+Most people with campylobacter infection recover from the illness within 1 week.
+In serious cases, complications can occur including dehydration and bloodstream infection.
+Long-term problems are rare, but may include irritable bowel syndrome, arthritis or acute paralysis (Gullian Barre syndrome).

 How is campylobacter infection diagnosed?

 Campylobacter is a notifiable disease.
-This means your doctor will notify the Public Health Service that you have campylobacter.
+This means that if you are found to have campylobacter, your doctor will notify the Public Health Service.
 Someone from your local public health team may contact you to find out how you picked up the bacteria.
-This helps them trace the source of infection to reduce the risk to others of a large outbreak.
-See the Ministry of Health's schedule of notifiable diseases.
+This helps them trace the source of infection to reduce the risk of a large outbreak.

 How can campylobacter infection be treated?